 - Pre-eclampsia (always check urine protein if >20 weeks pregnant and unwell/oedema).

-- Hypoproteinaemia - nephrotic syndrome, malnutrition, malabsorption or liver disease.
+- Hypoproteinaemia - nephrotic syndrome, malnutrition, malabsorption or liver failure.

 - Lymphoedema (classically non-pitting oedema).